nlef/moonraker-telegram-bot/docs/content/ideas-for-macros.md

 Let's imagine, that you regularly change filament.
 You probably have macros to insert and extract filament.

-To insert filament, you usually preheat your extruder to some temperature, which is hot enough to push filament through, load the filament, and then extrude some amoount of plastic.
+To insert filament, you usually preheat your extruder to some temperature, which is hot enough to push filament through, load the filament, and then extrude some amount of plastic.

 We can somewhat improve the workflow and create a shortcut for the second part.